Nesta/phoenix/sass/README.txt

 	|
 	| Partials:
 	===========
-   Contain the stylesheets with 'sass' extension.
-Any change in the styles of the website and the creation of new stylesheets, can make in this directoy.
+   Contains the stylesheets with 'sass' extension.
+Any change in the styles of the website and the creation of new stylesheets, can be modified in this directoy.

 	 		|
 	 		| Base: